shmalebx9/2020UABCANs/Constitution/CAN.md

 **Alberta v Maloney:** Maloney received a traffic ticket under the Alberta TSA.
 The TSA allows the Alberta government to revoke a driver's license for refusal to pay.
 Maloney declared bankruptcy which disallows creditors from recovering debts according to the Bankruptcy and Insolvency Act.
 Maloney sought to have the provincial law declared invalid according to federal paramountcy.
 Maloney won, the provincial statute was inoperable.
 Both the majority and dissent agreed that the provincial law clearly frustrates the federal purpose of removing fiduciary obligations but the court was split over whether there was an impossibility of dual compliance.

 + The majority held that dual compliance was not possible because the provincial law denied a **right** granted by the federal law.
++ The court noted that in cases of paramountcy it is assumed that parliament intends its laws to be compatible with provincial statutes.
 + The dissent argued that dual compliance was possible because Maloney could simply give up driving.

 **Reference Re Anti-Inflation Act:** In the late 1970's Canada experienced soaring inflation rates.
 The federal government wanted to impose sweeping economic reforms to curb inflation.
 The proposed federal scheme would trench of provincial jurisdiction over property and civil rights.
 The federal government posed a reference question asking if the scheme could be allowed under the emergency POGG power.
 The majority ruled in favour of the act.

++ Less of an emergency is needed for emergency POGG branch if the intrusion on provincial competence is less severe.
 + The majority framed the question as one of degree: the federal government seeks to extend its power over monetary policy to deal with the economic crisis.
 Since POGG would only extend an existing power, the bar for what constitutes a serious emergency was lowered.
 + Beetz J. dissenting argued that using POGG is a slippery slope and should be avoided.
 Practically everything impacts the economy, so using POGG in this way could pave the way for massive federal overreach.
++ Beetz also proposed an explicitness test for POGG.
+Under this test, parliament must explicitly declare something an emergency in order to use the emergency branch of POGG.

 **R v Crown Zellerbach:** A federal act sought to prevent ocean pollution in accordance with Canada's international treaty obligations by prohibiting dumping.
 The federal government has control over coastal waters at a sufficient distance from the provincially-controlled coastline.
 Zellerbach runs a logging business which stores logs in a cove totally within provincial waters.
 Zellerbach scooped wood-wasted from the shore and put it a small distance out to sea (still within provincial waters).
 Zellerbach was charged with dumping.
 The federal government argued that the federal act was allowed by the national concern doctrine of POGG.
 The majority ruled in favour of the federal government.